What Happens If You Use Vinegar and Laundry Detergent Together?

 And aside from all that, it’s cheaper and everywhere, so it’s super easy just to add to your usual laundry game.

 So, in short, white vinegar is a good and safe alternative to washing.
 It will make your clothes softer, cleaner, and whiter without ruining them.
-Moreover, if you use white vinegar, it brings about some enhancement work in the cleansing ability of your detergent and keeps your washing machine sound, in a quite natural way of being about your laundry.
+Moreover, if you use white vinegar, it brings about some enhancement in the cleansing ability of your detergent and keeps your washing machine sound, in a quite natural way of doing your laundry.

 Benefits Of White Distilled Vinegar For Laundry